Responsible Office – Department:

-Any harassment of Daemen College employees, students, or applicants, or third parties (such as participants in College sponsored events) in violation of these rules is absolutely prohibited and will not be tolerated.
+Any harassment of Daemen University employees, students, or applicants, or third parties (such as participants in University sponsored events) in violation of these rules is absolutely prohibited and will not be tolerated.
 Interim protective measures may be made while a complaint is investigated.
 Both complainant and alleged offender shall be treated equitably throughout the investigation.
 Conduct that occurs off campus, including but not limited to that perpetrated electronically, by social networking or email, is also subject to investigation and an appropriate response under the Policy to the extent that such conduct contributes to a sexually hostile environment on campus.
 Sexual harassment is illegal under both state and federal law.
-Inquiries regarding compliance with Title IX, New York State law 129-B, and all other state and federal discrimination laws may be directed to the Chief Diversity Officer and Title IX Coordinator (Duns Scotus Hall Rm 118, 716.839.8249, who is also the College’s Equal Opportunity and Affirmative Action Officer.
+Inquiries regarding compliance with Title IX, New York State law 129-B, and all other state and federal discrimination laws may be directed to the Chief Diversity Officer and Title IX Coordinator (Duns Scotus Hall Rm 118, 716.839.8249, who is also the University’s Equal Opportunity and Affirmative Action Officer.

 D. Other Unlawful Harassment.
 Unlawful harassment is defined as verbal or physical conduct which denigrates or shows hostility or aversion to an individual because of his or her sex, sexual orientation, gender, race, color, creed, religion, veteran or military status, national origin, age, disability, familial status, marital status, domestic violence victim status, status as an ex-offender, arrest record, predisposing genetic characteristics or genetic information, or any other characteristic protected by federal or New York State law, or that of his or her relatives, friends, or associates, and which: